kyma-project/test-infra/prow/images/buildpack-node/README.md

-# Buildpack Node Docker Image
+# Buildpack Node.js Docker Image

 ## Overview

-This project includes Buildpack Node image that is based on Bootstrap image.
-It can be used for building node components.
+This folder contains the Buildpack Node.js image that is based on the Bootstrap image.
+Use it to build Node.js components.

-This image contains:
+The image consists of:

 - nodejs
 - eslint